Wyoming reigns as one of America’s most wealth- and tax-friendly states

 7. No Excise Taxes

-When you fill up your car’s gas tank or buy a bag of groceries in Wyoming, you won’t pay any state tax on your gas or food.
+When you fill-up your car’s gas tank or buy a bag of groceries in Wyoming, you won’t pay any state tax on your gas or food.
+Since this tax can add up, it offers another benefit for those living in this tax-friendly state.

 8. No Tax on Mineral Ownership